jetstack/tarmak/docs/user-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tarmak features storing access logs of the internal and public, if enabled, API
 server ELB.
 This is achieved through enabling configuration options in the
 tarmak.yaml.
-Here you must specify the S3 storage bucket, prefix and
+You must specify at least the S3 bucket name with options to also
-publishing interval in minutes under the API server header within the
+specify the bucket prefix and interval of 5 or 60 minutes.
+Interval defaults to
-Kubernetes options, as follows:
+5 minutes.

 .. code-block:: yaml